 A variety of opportunities are available to our students each day; see the ever-evolving list of our programs.
 We have fun and draw closer to God while helping the less fortunate!
 After all, "Faith without works is dead."
 James 2:17

-Immaculata's 2016–2017 Campus Ministry outreach year has arrived with excitement!
-We are looking forward to continuing last year's new service opportunities assisting local community agencies, (Operation Jersey Cares, helping to box goodies for our troops overseas and the Resource Center of Somerset, working on programs for victims of domestic violence).
-In addition and adding to our existing ecological stewardship programs, we will be launching an on-site composting program in conjunction with our Science Department (the Spartan Soil Connection) and a campus wide expansion of recycling, offering service opportunities during school hours.
+Immaculata's 2016–2017 Campus Ministry outreach year was wonderfully successful!
+We are looking forward to continuing recent new service opportunities assisting local community agencies, (Operation Jersey Cares, helping to box goodies for our troops overseas and the Resource Center of Somerset, working on programs for victims of domestic violence).
+In addition, our existing ecological stewardship programs, including a new on-site composting program in conjunction with our Science Department (the Spartan Soil Connection), and a campus wide expansion of recycling, will continue to offer service opportunities during school hours.

-There is something for everyone...stop by Campus Ministry and check “the Wall” for regular updates on service opportunities!
+There is something for everyone...stop by Campus Ministry and check “the Wall” to see what is new and for regular updates on service opportunities!

-In 2016, fifty-two of our dedicated volunteers received this prestigious honor.
+In 2017, sixty one of our dedicated volunteers received this prestigious honor.
 Click here for the names of the recipients.

 Many of Immaculata's graduates continue to make a difference, taking their love for others, the knowledge they acquired here and their servant hearts to developing countries around the globe.
 While no official tracking system exists, making us sure that this list is incomplete, often times we get word of their adventures.

 Liz Miller '12 tells us, "This past May (2014) I had the privilege to serve the wonderful people of Punta Gords, Belize.
 Our mission entailed tutoring English to school children and building a playground for the preschool to play on.
 I have been enlightened about the true meaning of solidarity and what our human experience truly is, "to love and be loved as Christ has loved us."